 A good password should be hard to guess and tough to crack.
 Refrain from using clichés like “abc123,” “password,” and “qwerty.”
 Instead, your password should be a longer mix of uppercase and lowercase letters, numbers, and symbols.

-Don’t recycle the same password for all your accounts, either.
+Don’t recycle the same password for multiple accounts, either.
 While it may be more convenient, it’s unwise.
 If someone gets hold of your password, they could use it to access all your accounts.
 This includes your email, which could be used to reset passwords for your other services.

 Most email providers, including Gmail, Yahoo Mail, and Outlook, offer two-step verification to enhance account security.
-When enabled, you must verify your identity using more than just your email address and password during login.
+When enabled, you must verify your identity using an additional verification method other than your email address and password during login.

 Common 2FA methods include: